osisoft/PI-Adapter/V1/Installation/Uninstall the adapter.md

     This will delete all data processed  by the adapter, in addition to configuration and log files.

-    Alternatively, you can run the following command:
+    Alternatively, run the following command:

     ```bash
     sudo rm -r /usr/share/OSIsoft/Adapters/<AdapterName>